clarus/coq-blog/posts/2021-01-23 Removing existential types from modules in coq-of-ocaml.md

           Target.y := y
         |}.
     End F.

+Finally, we wrap the the functor `F.functor` into a function `F` without type classes:

     Definition F {X_t : Set} (X : Source (t := X_t))
       : Target (t1 := _) (t2 := X.(Source.t)) :=
       let '_ := F.Build_FArgs X in
       F.functor.

-    Definition FM := F M.

-We use a [Coq type class](https://coq.inria.fr/refman/addendum/type-classes.html) to represent the functors as explained in a [previous article](http://coq-blog.clarus.me/improvements-of-coq-of-ocaml-for-functors-and-signatures.html).

-We represent the abstract type `t` of `X` with a parameter `X_t` of the class `FArgs`.
-This type is implicit (notation&nbsp;`{}`) since we can infer it from the module `X`.
-When we wrap the the functor `F.functor` into a function `F` without type classes, we keep `X_t` as an implicit parameter.
+We keep `X_t` as an implicit parameter.
 For the abstract type `t1`, we let Coq infer its value with:

     Target (t1 := _) (t2 := X.(Source.t))

-Since Coq has access to the definition of&nbsp;`F`, it is able to guess the value of `t1`.
-Thus we use an explicit definition instead of an existential type.
+Since Coq has access to the definition of&nbsp;`F`, it is able to guess the value of `t1`, and we do not need an existential type.
 For the type `t2`, we directly give its value&nbsp;`X.(Source.t)` like in the OCaml source.
 We think it is better to always give an explicit type value when possible.
-Indeed, the expression inferred by Coq may be to large and cause performance issues.
+Indeed, the expression inferred by Coq may be too large and have caused performance issues in some of our examples.

-To apply the functor&nbsp;`F` on&nbsp;`M` we simply do a function application&nbsp;`F M`.
+To apply the functor&nbsp;`F` on&nbsp;`M` we simply do a function application&nbsp;`F M`:

+    Definition FM := F M.

 Coq infers all the missing abstract type values for us.

 ### Before
 Before these recent changes, we were wrapping all the modules into one existential type for each abstract type.
 On this example, we would have generated the following Coq code: